paschmann/changd/README.md

 - Get notified when a news article is changed
 - Detect changes in API responses
 - Monitor specific text (via XPath) changes on a website
-- Your website gets defaced, hacked or changed without your knowledge
+- Your website gets defaced, hacked, or changed without your knowledge
 - Monitor your site availability (online or offline)
 - Monitor competitor websites for changes
 - Be sure content is displayed correctly